 What is Diethylene Glycol or DEG?

 DEG is soluble in water, alcohol, ether, acetone and ethylene glycol, and this compound is widely used as industrial solvent, as well as its families.
-Note that this material has a higher molecular weight than EG and has less ferrity as a result of different applications.

 How to prepare and produce diethylene glycol

 DEG is generally made of partial hydrolysis of ethylene oxide, due to the conditions may produce different comparisons of diethylene glycol or even other types of glycol family.
-Its structural image is as follows.

 It is obtained as a common product along with monoethylene glycol triethylene glycol.
 In this industry, the main goal is to maximize the production of monoethylene glycol because on the other hand monoethylene glycol has a higher value than other families and on the other hand, the demand for DEG is at the request and market need for monoethylene glycol derivatives.